A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Challenges and Future Directions

-Developing synthetic network data that satisfies timestamp and protocol requirements is essential, as networks operate under strict protocol standards that govern data integrity and transmission quality.
-Ensuring that synthetic traffic adheres to these protocols is critical for realistic and useful synthetic data.
+\textbf{Challenge:} Synthetic network data has to be representative of the timestamp and volume distributions of underlying networks, protocols and conditions they claim to emulate, and must not be in violation of conditions imposed by the strict protocol standards that govern data integrity and transmission quality.
+Ensuring that synthetic traffic adheres to the protocols is critical for realistic and useful synthetic data.
 Over 80\% of the work does not consider developing network traffic generation that adheres to protocol standards.
 This has been addressed to a certain level in \cite{jiang2024netdiffusion, jiang2023generative} by integrating ControlNet into DM for data generation to adhere to protocol standards and performing a post-processing step to correct the images to ensure that they adhere to the protocol.
 However, there still exist certain challenges to be addressed.